-The vacuolar-H+- pyrophosphatase (V-H+-PPase) is a membrane-associated proton pump that couples the hydrolysis of pyrophosphate (PPi) to the active transport of protons against the electrochemical gradient (Maeshima 2000).
+The vacuolar-H+-pyrophosphatase (V-H+-PPase) is a membrane-associated proton pump that couples the hydrolysis of pyrophosphate (PP;) to the active transport of protons against the electrochemical gradient (Maeshima, 2000).
 They are termed vacuolar because of their preferential localization to vacuolar compartments.
-These enzymes, which are absent in mammalian cells, have been mostly studied in plants in which their main role is the transport of protons into the plant vacuole (Drozdowicz & Rea 2001).
-V-H+-PPases are also present in protists, including apicomplexan parasites like T. gondii and Plasmodium falciparum (McIntosh & Vaidya 2002).
-In T. gondii, the enzyme (TgVP1) was first localized in intracellular parasites to an endosome-associated compartment (named VP1 compartment), which accumulated the microneme protein MIC2 when the propeptide of its partner protein MIC2-associated protein (M2AP) was deleted (Brydges et al. 2006).
-This compartment is likely what is now termed the endosomal-like compartment or ELC (Jackson et al. 2013), which is probably a mixture of early and late endosomes (Parussini et al. 2010).
-However, VP1 can redistribute to the PLVAC in extracellular parasites (Miranda et al. 2010), potentially because of fusion of the ELCs with the PLVAC.
+These enzymes, which are absent in mammalian cells, have been mostly studied in plants in which their main role is the transport of protons into the plant vacuole (Drozdowicz & Rea, 2001).
+V-H+-PPases are also present in protists, including apicomplexan parasites like T. gondii and Plasmodium falciparum (McIntosh & Vaidya, 2002).
+In T. gondii, the enzyme (TgVP1) was first localized in intracellular parasites to an endosomeassociated compartment (named VP1 compartment), which accumulated the microneme protein MIC2 when the propeptide of its partner protein MIC2-associated protein (M2AP) was deleted (Harper et al., 2006).
+This compartment is likely what is now termed the endosomallike compartment or ELC (Jackson et al., 2013), which is probably a mixture of early and late endosomes (Parussini et al., 2010).
+However, TgVP1 can redistribute to the PLVAC in extracellular parasites (Miranda et al., 2010), potentially because of fusion of the ELCs with the PLVAC.
 This notable redistribution highlights the dynamic nature of the T. gondii endolysosomal system.
-The proton pumping activity of TgVP1 was inhibited by PPi analogues like imidodiphosphate (IDP) and aminomethylene diphosphonate (AMDP) and was stimulated by K+ ions (Miranda et al. 2010).
-Both AMDP and other PPi analogues inhibited T. gondii growth (Rodrigues et al. 2000; Drozdowicz et al. 2003).
+The proton pumping activity of TgVP1 was inhibited by PPi analogues like imidodiphosphate (IDP) and aminomethylene diphosphonate (AMDP) and was stimulated by K+ ions (Miranda et al., 2010).
+Both AMDP and other PPi analogues inhibited T. gondii growth (Drozdowicz et al., 2003; Rodrigues et al., 2000).
 Proton pumping activity was enriched in a subcellular fraction obtained after a subcellular fractionation followed by an iodixanol discontinuous gradient.
-Enrichment for this PLVAC marker was determined following the AMDP sensitive PPi hydrolysis activity (Miranda et al. 2010).
+Enrichment for this PLVAC marker was determined following the AMDP sensitive PP; hydrolysis activity (Miranda et al., 2010).
 The fraction was also enriched for other PLVAC markers like TgCPL and TgV-ATPase.
-In plants, the V-H+-PPase and the V-H+-ATPase are located in the same membrane (Rea et al. 1992) and, consistent with this, Miranda et al. (Miranda et al. 2010) observed an additive acidification activity stimulated by PPi and ATP in fractions enriched for the PLVAC.
+In plants, the V-H+-PPase and the V-H+-ATPase are located in the same membrane (Rea et al., 1992) and, consistent with this, Miranda et al. (Miranda et al., 2010) observed an additive acidification activity stimulated by PPi and ATP in fractions enriched for the PLVAC.

-Deletion of the TgVP1 gene in the $\triangle vp1$ mutant caused defects in attachment and invasion of host cells, which correlated with defective microneme secretion and TgCPL maturation (Liu et al. 2014).
-In addition, the $\triangle vp1$ mutant could not regulate osmotic stress and was less virulent to mice.
-The mutant was viable and able to grow in vitro, and the mild phenotype was attributed to a compensatory role of the TgV-ATPase.
+Deletion of the TgVP1 gene in the $\Delta vp1$ mutant caused defects in attachment and invasion of host cells, which correlated with defective microneme secretion and TgCPL maturation (Liu et al., 2014).
+In addition, the $\Delta vp1$ mutant could not regulate osmotic stress and was less virulent to mice.
+The mutant was viable and able to